PaulHalloran/s2p3/README.md

 # s2p3 Downloading CMIP model data to drive downscaling model, and creating forcing files

-## software requirements to process and produce forcing following tehse instructions:
+## software requirements to process and produce forcing following these instructions:
 * git
 * Python2.7 with additional libraries (see below)
   * installing conda will make this easier https://conda.io/docs/user-guide/install/index.html.
 Additional libraries can then be installed with (note some of these may already be installed or be installed by others):